leo00000000000000000/smartLogViewer/README.md

     pip install -r backend/requirements.txt
     ```

-### 3. Ollama Configuration
+### 3. LLM Configuration

+This application can be configured to use either a local LLM (via Ollama) or a cloud-based LLM (Google Gemini).

+#### Using Google Gemini (Cloud LLM)

+To use Google Gemini, you need to provide your `GEMINI_API_KEY`.
+It is recommended to store this key in a `.env` file in the `backend` directory.

+1.  **Create a `.env` file:** In the `backend` directory, create a file named `.env`.
+2.  **Add your API key:** Open the `backend/.env` file and add your Gemini API key:
+    ```
+    GEMINI_API_KEY="<YOUR_GEMINI_API_KEY>"
+    # You can also set the default LLM provider here if you want it to override the UI selection on startup
+    # LLM_PROVIDER="google"
+    ```
+    You can get a Gemini API key from the [Google AI Studio](https://aistudio.google.com/).
+    **Note:** The `.env` file is in `.gitignore` and will not be committed to your repository.

+#### Using Ollama (Local LLM)

 The application is configured to use the `deepseek-r1:8b` model by default.
 If you want to use a different model, you need to update the `OLLAMA_MODEL_NAME` variable in `backend/log_server.py`.

-### 4. Running the Application

-1.  **Start the Backend Server:**

-    ```bash
-    source backend/.venv/bin/activate
-    python3 backend/log_server.py
-    ```

-    The server will start on `http://localhost:8080`.

-2.  **Start the Frontend:**

-    Open the `frontend/index.html` file in your web browser.
+No other configuration is needed if you are running Ollama on its default port.

-### 4. How to Use
+### 5. How to Use

-1. In the browser, set your desired log directory path using the "Log Directory" input field and click "Set Directory".
-2. Place your log files in the configured directory.
-3. The available log files will be listed on the left panel.
+1.  **Set the log directory:** Use the "Set Log Directory" button to select the directory containing your log files.
+This directory will be remembered for future sessions.
+2.  **Select LLM Provider:** Choose your desired LLM (Ollama or Google) from the dropdown in the header.
+This selection will also be remembered.
+3.  **Explore Logs:**
-4. Click on a file to view its content.
+    -   Click on a file in the left panel to view its content.
-5. Use the "Filter logs" input to filter the log content.
+    -   Use the "Filter logs" input to narrow down the log entries.
-6. Use the "Search buffer" to highlight text in the currently displayed log.
+    -   Use the "Search buffer" to highlight text in the currently displayed log.
+4.  **Chat with the LLM:**
-7. Use the chatbox to interact with the LLM:
+    -   Use the chatbox to ask questions about the logs.
-    -   To get a general analysis, type your question and press Enter.
+    -   Resize the chat panel by dragging the bar at the top for a better view.
     -   To filter using natural language, use the format `filter for: <your description>`.
 For example: `filter for: all errors`.
+5.  **Running the Application**
+    -   Start the backend server by running `python backend/log_server.py`.
+    -   Open the `frontend/index.html` file in your browser.